 Q: When do I register for my classes?

-A: Over the summer you will work with the Academic Advising Center to build your first semester class schedule.
-To start the process be sure to fill out the Academic Interest Form online.
+A: To start the process be sure to fill out the Academic Interest Form online by the June 1 deadline.
 Advisers will register you for your first-semester courses based on your academic interests and course availability.

 If you need assistance regarding your class schedule or other academic concerns, please contact the Academic Advising Center: